spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Tests run both on [proposed and tracked changes](../../concepts/run/#where-do-runs-come-from).
 When a tracked change occurs, we create a Version.
 Versions are described in more detail in the [next section](module-registry.md#tests).

-{% hint style="info" %}
+!!! info
     Each test case will have its own commit status in GitHub / GitLab.
-{% endhint %}

 ## Versions